matthew-andrews/bumper/README.md

 npm install -g bum
 ```

-(All the good names were already taken)
+(Sorry, all the good names were already taken)

 ## Usage